01 of 16

 How to Get There

-- By Train: Trains to Brockenhurst Station leave every 15 minutes from Waterloo.
-The journey takes 1.5 hours and can cost as little as £20.20 (2016 prices) round trip if you buy two one-way tickets well in advance.
+- By train: Trains to Brockenhurst Station leave every 15 minutes from Waterloo.
+The journey takes 1.5 hours.
 Take a taxi from the station.
 If you arrive all or in part by public transportation, present your travel tickets at reception for a 20% discount on admission.

 William Morris's Red House - English Home of the Arts and Crafts Movement